libsdl-org/sdlwiki/SDL3/SDL12MigrationGuide.md

 `SDL_ConvertAudio` and `SDL_BuildAudioCVT` are gone.
 If you want to convert and/or resample a discrete block of audio, it's done in a single call now: [SDL_ConvertAudioSamples](SDL_ConvertAudioSamples).
 Note that if you want to resample audio that you'll be providing in chunks, this never worked well in SDL 1.2, and you shouldn't use this function unless you have the complete audio data to resample in a single operation.
 If you need to resample or convert in chunks, you can create an [SDL_AudioStream](SDL_AudioStream) and feed it data with [SDL_PutAudioStreamData](SDL_PutAudioStreamData), and get the converted audio out the other side of it with [SDL_GetAudioStreamData](SDL_GetAudioStreamData).
 If you were only converting data to hand it off in your audio callback, you're already using an audio stream!
 Just remove this code and make sure the audio stream is set to the format you expect it to be.

 `SDL_MixAudio` is gone, as it only mixed in the format of the opened audio device.
-[SDL_MixAudioFormat](SDL_MixAudioFormat) is the same thing but you specify the format per-call.
+In SDL3, [SDL_MixAudio](SDL_MixAudio) is the same thing but you specify the format as a parameter, and the mixing volume is a float (0.0f is silent, 1.0f is full volume, or what was called `SDL_MIX_MAXVOLUME` in 1.2).

 `SDL_FreeWAV` is gone; just use the generic [SDL_free](SDL_free) now.